 Health and Safety

 Your safety is our safety, take the time and work in a safe environment.
-Under the IRS (Internal Responsibility System) you must continued reporting of hazardous situation and near misses with sharp incidents.
+Under the IRS (Internal Responsibility System) you must continue reporting hazardous situations and near misses with sharp incidents.
 Please keep using lifting devices and transfer boards to save your back

-- Information letter for members with work related injury or non-work related injury: Letter
+- Information letter for members with a work-related injury or non-work related injury: Letter

 - If ever injured, please follow How to file a WSIB claim: WSIB